 - 400+ Featured Questions in Online Video Lectures

 All for ONLY $49 for 60 days of access!
-Two discounted 60 day extensions can be purchased if needed.
+TWO discounted renewals are available within the initial year of registration.

 To ensure proper viewing of our Flash Videos, please ensure your Flash Player is updated to the most recent version.
 The current version of Flash is Version 11.
 Please click here to check and install the FREE update if needed.

 To ensure proper viewing of the downloadable video files please make sure the you have the most recent version of Windows Media Player by clicking here.

 SO WHAT IS THE SERIES 7 EXAM ALL ABOUT?
 CLICK HERE TO FIND OUT.

 Click here for the vitals on the Series 7 Exam

 The exam is multiple choice and is given on a computer

 250 questions - 2 parts, 125 for each part (plus 10 “pre-test” questions that will not affect the candidate’s score) / 360 minute time limit.

 360 minutes (the exam is broken into two parts, each part has a 3 hour time limit)